American Negro Ballet

 Negro Unit of Ballet Theatre

-Valerie Cavell Black, born in 1917 in Colon, Panama, was a member of the American Negro Ballet and performed with the company at their premiere at Lafayette Theatre in 1937.
+Valerie Cavell Black, born in 1917 in Colon, Panama, attended Bryant High School and Hunter College in New York City.
+After seeing a call for dancers to join Eugene Von Grona’s American Negro Ballet, she performed with the company at their 1937 premiere at Lafayette Theatre, where she played the lead in Children of the Earth.
 At this performance, critics praised Black, Al Bledger, Lavinia Williams, and their fellow dancers.

 Black was also a member of Negro Unit of Ballet Theatre, performing in the 1940 premiere of Agnes de Mille’s Black Ritual.

-She appeared in the film Beware! in 1946 as well as Aida with the National Negro Opera Company in 1941.
+She appeared in the film Beware! in 1946 and Aida with the National Negro Opera Company in 1941 as well as work on radio and in clubs.

 Pioneers in Negro Concert Dance: 1931 to 1937, Free to Dance